slaclab/lume-model/docs/index.md

 ## Surrogate models

-Lume-model model classes are intended to guide user development while allowing for flexibility and customizability.
+LUME-model model classes are intended to guide user development while allowing for flexibility and customizability.
 The base class `lume_model.models.BaseModel` is used to enforce LUME tool compatable classes for the execution of trained models.
 For this case, model loading and execution should be organized into class methods.

 Surrogate Model Requirements: